-Visualising your scientific results
+Overview - Visualizing your scientific results

-Paraview is the tool to visualize large and huge scientific datasets collected or produced in research, e.g. electromagnetics, fluid dynamics, structural mechanics, astrophysics, or climatology research.
+Paraview is a tool to visualize large and huge scientific datasets collected or produced in research, e.g. electromagnetics, fluid dynamics, structural mechanics, astrophysics, or climatology research.
 Once completed your simulation, visualization helps in understanding the results and in communicating them to others.

 The goal of this three-day training session is to provide a comprehensive introduction to (1) the fundamentals of VTK and (2) scientific visualization and data analysis with ParaView and Python scripting.